• Skip to primary navigation

 Another way to help to achieve a leveled top when cutting with a knife is to use the cake tin method.

-With this cake leveling method, you place a few cake boards of the same diameter into the cake tin.
-And then place your cake on them.
-Doing this will result in your cake being higher than the rims of the cake tin.
-You can then use the cake tin rim as guide in leveling your cake for a leveled top.
+With this method, you place a few cake boards of the same diameter into the cake tin.
+And then place your baked cake on them.
+Doing this will result in your cake being elevated higher than the rims of the cake tin.

-This cake was baked in the same tin.
-Once completely cooled down, I added a few layers of cake boards inside the cake tin and put the cake on top.
-That way, the cake was upped a bit from its original height in the tin.
-And I then used the cake tin rims as the guide to place my knife and slice the domed top off the cake.
+And I then used the cake tin rims as the guide to place my knife and slice the domed top off.
 You can use the same method to layer cakes as well.
-Just add more cake boards in the tin until the cake comes out at a level you want to layer it.
+Just add more cake boards in the tin until the cake comes up to a level you want to layer it.

-Cake leveler is a special tool meant specifically to help with cake leveling and layering.
+Cake leveler is a special tool for cake leveling and layering.
+It typically consists of a handle and thin wires.

-This tool is typically designed with a handle and thin wires.
 The handle of a cake leveler is to guide with the movement of the leveler and the wires are to cut the cake.
 You can adjust the wires to the height you want and level your cake within seconds.

 This is my most preferred choice of tool and method for layering and leveling cakes.
 Not only does it help with leveling my cake to perfection, I am also able to get consistent layers when layering my cakes.